Business Insight

 What you need to do

 • De-risk ransom – Cyber extortion remains a pervasive threat, and payment of a ransom demand remains the least viable (and least reliable) response.
-Mandatory ransom reporting does not legalise ransom payments, ameliorate a ransom attack or meet heightened policy and public expectations.
+Mandatory reporting does not legalise ransom payments, ameliorate a ransom attack or meet heightened policy and public expectations.
 De-risk the ransom threat with a carefully considered and thoroughly tested risk-based approach to ransom payment decision-making and planning.

 • Limited use provisions are not a “safe harbour” – New restrictions on how cyber agencies use information inform just one part of cyber crisis communications strategy.
 In a significant cyber incident, your stakeholder list is long, and requires a scale of communications and legal infrastructure that is rarely built into crisis response plans.
 Build and test your capability to confidently communicate with cyber agencies, regulators, government, the media, customers, and the public, without creating further down-stream reputation or legal risks.